miklevin/MikeLev.in/_posts/2025-03-11-ai-deep-research.md

 **Deep research**–or the ability for AI to *actively investigate* a topic using live web data and tool-assisted analysis–is emerging across several AI systems.
 These tools go beyond static knowledge, employing real-time web browsing (often performing multi-hop “small-world” style crawls across links ([Peak Data?
 Why the Future of Search Hinges on Outlier Information &#124; Mike Levin on Linux, Python, vim & git (LPvg)](https://mikelev.in/futureproof/peak-data-musk-sutskever-wrong/#:~:text=LLM,was%20a%20keyword%20of%20yore))) and providing users with source-backed answers.
 Below we compare key players—OpenAI’s ChatGPT, Microsoft’s Bing Chat, Anthropic’s Claude, Google’s Gemini (Bard), Perplexity AI, and xAI’s Grok—focusing on their web browsing abilities, citation transparency, output format, coding/API tools, and forward-looking features.

-Tools are gradually turning into employees.
-They're going to be able to do any Internet information-based work faster than you.
+**In a world where tools are gradually turning into employees**, they're going to be able to do any Internet information-based work faster than you.
 Whether or not ***AI can do research "better than you"*** is a yet unresolved question, but the idea that their quality right now is the worst they're ever going to be comes to mind.
-Humans, even reaching the peak of their skills and their game are going to peak, and then eventually decline (but not if I can help it 😉).
+Humans, even reaching the peak of their skills and their game are still going to... well, **peak**, and then eventually decline (but not if I can help it 😉).

 ## The Inevitable Growth Curve of AI Capabilities